mkoehnke/WKZombie/README.md

 * etc.

 ## Example
-The following example is supposed to demonstrate the headless functionality.
+The following example is supposed to demonstrate the Headless functionality.
 Let's assume that we want to **show all iOS Provisioning Profiles in the Apple Developer Portal**.

 #### Manual Web-Browser Navigation